The Dirty Truth About The “Best Self-Cleaning Aquarium” in 2024

 screenshot of noclean aquariums website

-Based on nature???
-Please, tell me what fish in the wild is confined to a space that small…
+ased on nature?
+Please, tell me what fish in the wild is confined to a space that small.
+Bettas could not survive living long term in a tiny area like that.

 The main reasons people buy self-cleaning fish tanks is because they think it’s going to be a low-risk way of giving a child a pet or think it will require less maintenance.

-However, all you’re doing is setting children (or yourself) up for failure.
+You’re setting children (or yourself) up for failure and heartbreak.

 Self-cleaning fish tanks are very small.
 This one advertised by NoClean Aquariums isn’t even one gallon.